 Indian Youths Are Creating A Brave New World: PM Modi

-Prime Minister Narendra Modi addressed the convocation at the Bharathidasan University in Tiruchirappalli
+Addressing the convocation ceremony of state-run Bharathidasan University here, the Prime Minister quoted the "Puthiyathor Ulagam Seivom" Tamil verses of poet Bharathidasan, after whom the university had been named, and said it meant creating a brave new world which is also the university's motto.

+Indian innovators took the number of patents from around 4,000 in 2014 to almost 50,000 now, Prime Minister Narendra Modi said here on Tuesday.

-Indian innovators took the number of patents from around 4,000 in 2014 to almost 50,000 now, Prime Minister Narendra Modi said in Tiruchirappalli on Tuesday.
+Indian innovators took the number of patents from around 4,000 in 2014 to almost 50,000 now, Prime Minister Narendra Modi said here on Tuesday.

 Modi said the Indian youth were already creating such a world.
 The Indian scientists are on the world map through missions like Chandrayaan and "our innovators took the number of patents from around 4,000 in 2014 to almost 50,000 now."